 An artificial eye, phantom images, the predictive brain and blindness without darkness: to what extent is seeing a virtual process?

-A blind artist reproduces her mirror image by touch.
+An artist who cannot see reproduces her mirror image by touch.

 Expanding the notebook.
 Digging deeper.
 The endless number of windows open on my screens overlap with those opened in my mind.